antonvladyka/neuralnetworksanddeeplearning.com.pdf/README.md

 # Neural Networks and Deep Learning
 ## by Michael Nielsen
-This is an attempt to convert [online version](http://neuralnetworksanddeeplearning.com) of Michael Nielsen's book 'Neural Networks and Deep Learning' into LaTeX source.
+This is an attempt to convert [online version](http://neuralnetworksanddeeplearning.com) of @mnielsen Michael Nielsen's book 'Neural Networks and Deep Learning' into LaTeX source.

 ### Current status
 1. Chapter 1: done